nekooei/emitter_task/specification.md

 <a name="off"></a>

 ## off(event, [fn]) ⇒ <code>number</code>
-Unsubscribe an event name and all its subscribed functions or unsubscribe en event name and the function
+Unsubscribe an event name and all its subscribed functions or unsubscribe an event name and the function provided only

 **Kind**: global function
 **Returns**: <code>number</code> - The current number of subscribers for the event name
 **Throws**:

-- <code>Error</code> If the event name is not a string data type or the function is not a function data type, if the argument is provided
+- <code>Error</code> If the event name is not a string data type or the function is not a function data type (if provided)

 **Access**: public